Explore UCD

 Also in 1963, he was appointed Director of Military Intelligence.
 In that capacity, he had overall responsibility for the Defence Forces journal An Cosantóir.
 He was a key witness at the Arms Trial in 1970.
 He died in 1985 at the age of 75.
 He had a lifelong interest in Irish and world history, especially the role of the Allied Armies in the second world war.
 During his career, he published poetry and history articles of Irish interest.

 The Scholarship is open to EU and non-EU applicants.
-Acceptance and registration into the MA in Irish History is a pre-condition for holders of the Scholarship.
+Acceptance and registration into an MA programme in the UCD School of History is a pre-condition for holders of the Scholarship.